programmer-rahad/color-generators/README.md

 # Vanilla JS Color Generator Projects

 This repository contains various vanilla JavaScript color generator projects.
-Each project is designed to showcase different tab implementations.
 Feel free to explore the source code of each project.

 ## Live links of the projects: